adriensalon/soundstep/README.md

-# SoundStep
+# soundstep

-Modern music player with P2P library sharing for Windows, Linux and Android over LAN and IPv6.
-LAN devices are discovered automatically and IPv6 connexions require sharing a code between devices.
+Modern music player with P2P library sharing for Windows, Linux and Android over LAN and IPv6, connected devices share their local library to their connected peers.

+![](/image/readme_000.png "")

+LAN devices are discovered automatically, IPv6 connexions require sharing a code between devices.
 Shared tracks can be streamed and saved to be listened locally.
 Built it to listen to my music on my phone when afk.

-![](/image/readme_000.png "")

 # Requirements

-Building yourself requires CMake > 3.20 and a C++17 compiler.
+Building requires CMake > 3.20 and a C++17 compiler.
 Android crossplatform build requires NDK, Java and Ninja.

 # Limitations